debiki/talkyard-prod-one/README.md

 - Google Compute Engine: https://cloud.google.com/compute/
   — for advanced users.
 You should be a company, because Google says you should pay taxes yourself.

+- Scaleway, https://www.scaleway.com/ — inexpensive, just €3, but risky, not so good backups.
-(The server should be amd64, not ARM.
-So you cannot use Scaleway's bare-metal ARM servers.)
+  The server should be X86-64, not ARM (so don't use the BareMetal ARM servers).

-You'll also need to pay for some send-emails service, and login at Google, Facebook, Twitter, GitHub and create OpenAuth apps, so login-with-Google etc will work — more about this, later.
+You'll also need to pay for some send-emails service.
+And create OpenAuth apps at Google, Facebook, Twitter, and GitHub, so login-with-Google etc will work — more about this, later.

 Installation instructions